Kirumi1019/MRT-Travel-Platform/README.md

 - Note: It is recommended "not" to upgrade drizzle-kit to v0.21.
 - Note: drizzle-kit should be kept in version 0.20.18.
 - Note: v5.drizzle.studio

+### Autotest
+1. enter `yarn playwright test` in terminal
+2. autotest's testcase will be started and return a test result after the test has been completed
+3. You may also try `yarn playwright test --ui` to test in playwright's UI to selected testcase need to be ran and view the record of testing

 # Resource:
 UI Design:
 MUI, shadcn, lucide, radix